mahdi-eth/mahdi-Eth/README.md

 # 💫 About Me:

-Hey! 👋 I'm **Mahdi Ettehadnejad**, a 18-year-old **backend developer** with a knack for crafting efficient and robust software solutions. 💻 🌐 Passionate about **AI** and **ML**, I'm on a mission to leverage technology for positive impact.
+Hey! 👋 I'm **Mahdi Ettehadnejad**, a 18-year-old **backend engineer** with a knack for crafting efficient and robust software solutions. 💻 🌐 Passionate about **AI** and **ML**, I'm on a mission to leverage technology for positive impact.
 My goal is to create cutting-edge solutions and contribute to the evolution of tech. 🛠️ Whether working independently or as part of a team, I thrive on tackling complex challenges and finding creative solutions.
 Let's collaborate and shape the future together.

 <br/>